 - Results should be interpreted in the context of the bigger picture and should correlate with other laboratory tests, signs, and symptoms, as well as medical history and lifestyle of the patient.

-Specimen: 20 ml midstream urine (24-hour or first morning)
+Specimen: 20 ml midstream urine first morning

 Turnaround Time: 10 working days from receipt of sample